Valodim/zsh-livestreamer-completion/readme.md

 [I tried](https://gist.github.com/Valodim/7017924) doing the parsing in zsh, but it's just not feasible in an efficent manner.
 But since livestreamer itself is python, I figured it'd be okay to outsource this with some lines of python.
+Then again, it uses curl for fetching the data so~